 - The person must have completed 18 years of age

-- The person cannot be claimed to be a dependent by others on their tax return
+- The person cannot be claimed to be dependent by others on their tax return

-Tax refund is the return paid by Government of excess taxes paid by an individual.
+A tax refund is a return paid by the Government of excess taxes paid by an individual.
 If the individual has paid more tax than they actually owe, then he or she will receive a tax refund after filing the taxes for the year.

 Why Tax saving funds is advisable?